-^{}The views expressed here are those of the author and not necessarily those of the Czech National Bank.
-The research was conducted with the support of the Grant Agency of the Charles University, project no. 534812 and the Grant Agency of the Czech Republic, project P402/12/G097 DYME.
+^{}The views expressed here are those of the author and not necessarily those of the Czech National Bank or CERGE-EI.
+The research was conducted with the support of the Charles University Grant Agency, project no. 534812 and the Grant Agency of the Czech Republic, project P402/12/G097 DYME.
 I am grateful to Michal Kejak for his invaluable comments and guidance.
 I thank Nobuhiro Kiyotaki, Jaume Ventura, Alexander Popov, Byeongju Jeong, Michal Pakos, Filip Matejka and workshop participants at CERGE-EI for their helpful comments.
+I also thank Paul Whitaker for the editing.
+All remaining errors are mine.
+Contact: jakub.mateju@cerge-ei.cz